wangcmath/wangcmath.github.io/_pages/about.md

 # Recent News
 ---

+- Jan.
+2024, our work on A scale-invariant relaxation in low-rank tensor recovery with an application to tensor completion was accepted by SIAM Journal on Imaging Sciences.

 - Dec.
 2023, our work on [_Nonnegative Matrix Functional Factorization for Hyperspectral Unmixing with Non-uniform Spectral Sampling_](https://ieeexplore.ieee.org/document/10374135) was accepted by IEEE Transactions on Geoscience and Remote Sensing.